 When the two would not get along ⭐

-As you can imagine, there’s a lot more situations when these two breeds will not get along with each other.
+As you can imagine, there are a lot more situations when these two breeds will not get along with each other.

 First of all, at the dog park.
 Now, even though huskies are notoriously friendly (despite their looks), a Pomeranian is just too much like a fluffy cat, a rabbit, or any other smaller animal that a husky can’t help but consider prey.
 And even though huskies aren’t great hunters, this wouldn’t stop them from trying.